 - Pay your bills: What’s more mature than paying your bills, checking your budget, or looking over your credit card rewards?
 Straighten up your finances so you feel prepared for the expenses of the upcoming week.

 - Plan or prep your meals: Creating some kind of meal plan on Sunday will take the pressure of having to decide what to eat every day off your (metaphorical) plate.
 If prepping recipes and grocery shopping isn’t your thing, consider a meal kit to make a healthy week of eating easier to achieve.
-The Ness Well just reviewed the best mediterranean diet meal kits.

 - Tidy up: Strip your bed, do your laundry, wash those dishes, vacuum your floors—whatever cleaning or tidying chores you don’t have the time for during the week, do it during a Sunday reset.
 You’ll thank yourself later.